c-corman/smart-l2-hhas-CC/input/pagecontent/business-processes.md

     <ul>
       <li>The Alert originator issues a heat event alert in the form of a Common Alerting Protocol (CAP) alert;</li>
       <li>The Alert should follow a CAP format, which is an open, non-proprietary digital message format (RSS , ATOM , or MQTT ) for all types of alerts and notifications (Ref ITU CAP).
 CAP assists with clear quick action-oriented messaging through machine-to-machine dissemination and to a variety of partners and the public, through a generic XML format;</li>
-      <li>One of the most used methods for disseminating CAP alerts is via the publish/subscribe mechanism, also known as CAP alert feeds.
+      <li>One of the most used methods for disseminating CAP alerts is via the publish/subscribe mechanism, also known as CAP alert feeds, compliant with one of the three Internet standards for news feeds: Really Simple Syndication (RSS), Atom Syndication Format (ATOM), or message queue telemetry transport (MQTT) protocol.
 The subscribed actors, including the National Alert Authorizing Agency, can fetch the alert, usually via an alert aggregator service integrated into the HHAS solution;</li>
-      <li>Beside the commonly used publish/subscribe mechanism for disseminating CAP alerts, other solutions can be implemented for delivering the CAP alerts (e.g. Mobile Alert Communication Management (mACM) IHE profile).
+      <li>•	Beside the commonly used publish/subscribe mechanism for disseminating CAP alerts, other solutions can be implemented for delivering the CAP alerts (e.g. Mobile Alert Communication Management (mACM) Integrating the Healthcare Enterprise (IHE) profile).
 The dissemination method and technology remain a decision to be made during implementation;</li>
       <li>Guidelines:
         <ul>
           <li>Common alerting protocol (CAP 1.2), ITU-T X.1303 bis<sup id="ref1"><a href="#fn1">1</a></sup>;</li>